Geopolitics of the Roman Empire

-Political Factors
+Political factors

-Roman Politics
+Roman politics

-When Octavian declared himself Caesar and became the first Roman emperor in 27 BC, it ended a period of great internal stability within Roman politics.
+When Octavian declared himself Augustus and became the first Roman emperor in 27 BC, it ended a six-decade period of great internal instability within Roman politics.
 Already the ascent of Julius Caesar and the first triumvirate had proven the loyalty of the Roman military to their individual commanders rather than to the polity.

 The military commanders had also used conquest as a way to gain prestige, this can be seen in the first triumvirate; Pompey and his conquests in the East, Caesar in Gaul and Cassius's disastrous attempt to invade the Parthian Empire.
-The senate lost its own power and influence In the face of the personal military power of individuals and their popularity with the plebian masses.
+The senate lost its own power and influence In the face of the personal military power of individuals and their popularity with the plebeian masses.

 These trends continued into the second triumvirate, the political structure from which Octavian rose and then defeated to became Caesar.
 Both Octavian and his main rival in the second triumvirate, Mark Anthony had a loyal personal military.
 Mark Antony had also attempted a failed campaign into Parthia through Armenia.

-Neighbouring Polities
+Neighbouring polities

 On the creation of the republic in 27 BC the empire was yet to reach its height.
 The Romans had pacified Gaul 20 years before during Caesars conquest and genocide of its people.
 His expedition into Germania at around the same time also stopped German incursions across the Rhine.

 The only significant external power to the Romans was the Parthian Empire to the East.
 The two polities had strained ties, with Cassius and Mark Antony both leading failed invasions.